Skip to content

 The Peapack Rental

-The attractions for Mrs. Onassis included the natural beauty of the Somerset Hills, the horsey atmosphere (more than 15,000 acres for foxhunting with the Essex Fox Hounds and bridle paths for riding), her children’s friends and a fairly casual way of life.
+The attractions for Mrs. Onassis included the natural beauty of the Somerset Hills, the horsey atmosphere (more than 15,000 acres for foxhunting with the Essex Fox Hounds and bridle paths for riding), her children’s friends, and a fairly casual way of life.
 For five years, Mrs. Onassis and Caroline and John Kennedy came to “Woodwinds,” a house leased to Mrs. Onassis by Mrs. Richard Gambrill.
-It was a seven room gray clapboard house up off Main Street which was a very modest property located in the center of the Peapack valley.
+It was a seven-room gray clapboard house up off Main Street, a very modest property in the Peapack Valley’s center.

 Jackie would often spend the anniversary of her husband’s assassination in the Somerset Hills under Secret Service detail that unfortunately had to be used a few times with paparazzi and stalkers.